 The spacecraft will impact the small asteroid moonlet Dimorphos, which orbits a larger companion, Didymos, in a binary asteroid system to change its orbital period.

-Although neither asteroid poses a threat to Earth, the collision with Dimorphos enables researchers to demonstrate the deflection technique along with several new technologies, and collect important data to enhance our modeling and predictive capabilities for asteroid deflection.
-Those enhancements will help us better prepare should an asteroid ever be discovered as a threat to Earth, NASA said.
+Although neither asteroid poses a threat to Earth, the collision with Dimorphos enables researchers to demonstrate the deflection technique along with several new technologies and collect important data to enhance our modeling and predictive capabilities for asteroid deflection.
+NASA said that those enhancements will help us better prepare should an asteroid ever be discovered as a threat to Earth.

 The binary near-Earth asteroid Didymos is the target for the DART demonstration.
 While the Didymos primary body is approximately 780 meters across, its secondary body (or “moonlet”) is about 160-meters in size, which is more typical of the size of asteroids that could pose the most likely significant threat to Earth.